 Task unit of measure used to measure work progress expressed in its native terms (e.g. Lineal Feet, pounds, cubic yards…)

-Represents the percentage of work accomplished on a Production Graph.
+Represents the percentage of work accomplished on a Production Graph, Quantity To Date/ Quantity at Completion.
 Commonly used to compare work progress of Tasks with different Native Units of Measure (e.g. cubic yards, Lineal Feet, ton...)

-Occurs when a Task's actual Production is in excess of its planned rate Production.
+Occurs when a Task's actual Production is in excess of its planned Production creating potential conflict with other Production Tasks.

 See Split Task